 - Identified evidence already in the school/academy/setting of equality within policies and practice and identified gaps.

 - Examined how our school/academy/setting engages with the protected groups, identifying where practice could be improved.

 - Analysed our effectiveness in terms of equality

-Provision for pupils with Special Education Needs at Grettton Primary Academy.
-Please see document below.
+For the Provision of pupils with SEND at Grettton Primary Academy, please see thedocument below.

 Please click here to access the Brooke Weston Trust policies.

 "Leadership of special needs is thorough and effective" Ofsted report February 2016"

 "Careful analysis of needs and well -planned interventions support these pupils so that they make similar progress to their peers in mathematics, reading and writing"